 Note 1: Rejecting an applicant who has not received an interview sends a pre-formatted rejection email to notify the applicant of the decision.
 If an applicant is being rejected after the interview process, it is not appropriate to send a pre-formatted rejection letter.
 Rather, users with Chair privileges should send the applicant a personal rejection letter, either manually or by using the “editable rejection letter” feature described in section 3.5.2 part 2 and “Job Management” section 4.1.3.

 Note 2: It is especially necessary to freeze hired applicants, in case such applicants become involved with the faculty recruitment process in their first few years in the School.
-Freezing an application disables the option to un-archive; thus preventing the applicant from viewing his or her own files.
+Freezing an application disables the option to un-archive; thus preventing the applicant from viewing their own files.
 Additionally, all applicant files are disposed when the one-year recruiting cycle is finished.

 For fuller information on application statuses, see Section 2.2: Application Path Statuses (“Nodes”) Explained.